Local SEO Featured

 “I asked my phone, ‘Who can unlock my car right now?’” the customer explained.
 “Google gave me this AI-generated answer that listed you as the closest 24/7 locksmith with a 4.9-star rating and mentioned you specialize in Honda lockouts.
 I just called the number.”

-That moment crystallized what we’d been tracking throughout 2025: AI search was rewriting the rules of emergency service discovery.
+That moment captured what we’d been tracking throughout 2025: AI search had become the front door for emergency service discovery.
 By year’s end, 37% of emergency locksmith queries triggered AI Overviews, and locksmiths who appeared in those summaries saw call volumes spike by an average of 180%.

-If you’re a locksmith still optimizing for traditional SEO while your competitors capture AI-driven leads, you’re leaving money—lots of it—on the table.
+If you’re still optimizing for traditional SEO while competitors capture AI-driven leads, you’re losing calls right now.

-Let’s break down what actually worked in 2025, the costly mistakes we watched businesses make, and the seismic shifts coming in 2026.
+Below: what actually worked in 2025, the mistakes we watched cost businesses real money, and what’s coming in 2026.

 What Changed in AI Search for Locksmiths in 2025